nikhilcusc/HRP-1/README.md

     1. Finding all occurences of a values in a list:
     > occ = [i for i, v  in enumerate(arr) if v==val]

+1. Recursion in python is REALLY slow.
+Use Memoization where possible to solve this problem.